Internal

 sourceTestParticle.trace_relativistic_normalized!
 Method

-trace_relativistic_normalized!(dy, y, p, t)Normalized ODE equations for relativistic charged particle (x, γv) moving in static EM field with in-place form.
+trace_relativistic_normalized!(dy, y, p, t)Normalized ODE equations for relativistic charged particle (x, γv) moving in EM field with in-place form.

 sourceTestParticle.trace_relativistic_normalized Method

-trace_relativistic_normalized(y, p, t)Normalized ODE equations for relativistic charged particle (x, γv) moving in static EM field with out-of-place form.
+trace_relativistic_normalized(y, p, t)Normalized ODE equations for relativistic charged particle (x, γv) moving in EM field with out-of-place form.

 sourcePrivate types and methods

-TestParticle.Field Type
+TestParticle.AbstractFieldInterpolator Type

 Field{itd, F} <: AbstractField{itd}A representation of a field function f, defined by: